belabrockmann/100-days-of-code/r1-log.md

 ### R1D61
 Began with the last section of The Responsive Web Development Bootcamp.
 Started by creating a website from scratch.

+### R1D62
+Continued with the section.
+Learned different thing about making responsive navbars.